nanosoftonline/clean-flutter/README.md

 }
 ```

+We now need to create the implementation of this interface.
 We'll use the same file to hold the implementation of this interface.

-We now need to create the implementation of this interface.

 The whole process of TDD can be broken down into these steps:

 * Write test code, but it doesn’t compile (of course).
-* Write a lines of production code that makes the test compile.
+* Write production code to make test compile.
-* Write more lines test code that compiles but fails an assertion.
+* Write test code that compiles but fails an assertion.
-* Write more lines of production code that pass the assertion.
+* Write production code to make test pass.

 Let's write the first test.
 ```dart